mattacus/crunchquest/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > CrunchQuest: Explore the companies in your neighborhood.
+  > CrunchQuest: Interactively explore companies in your area

 ## Sub-Heading ##
   > For job seekers and industry explorers who just want an unbiased lay of the land